 A $4,000 loan paid on time improves multiple credit factors simultaneously.

 - Payment history (35% of your FICO score).
 Every on-time payment is logged.
-Twenty-four consecutive payments with no lates builds a durable positive track record.
+Twenty-four consecutive payments with no lates build a durable positive track record.

 - Credit mix (10% of your FICO score).
 Adding an installment loan alongside revolving credit (credit cards) works in your favor.
 FICO rewards borrowers who demonstrate they can manage different types of credit.

 - Credit utilization.
 If you're using the loan to pay off credit card balances, your utilization ratio drops sharply.
-According to FICO Credit Education data, cutting utilization from 70% to 20% can lift your score 30-80 points depending on the rest of your profile.
+According to FICO Credit Education data, cutting utilization from 70% to 20% can lift your score 30 to 80 points depending on the rest of your profile.
 That improvement shows up within one reporting cycle.

-One thing most people overlook: after consolidating card debt through a personal loan, scores often jump 40-60 points within the first month.
+One thing most people overlook.
+After consolidating card debt through a personal loan, scores often jump 40 to 60 points within the first month.
 By the time you're applying for an auto loan or mortgage, that score improvement can translate into thousands of dollars saved on your rate.

 Your Rights as a Borrower